Garrett Deagon is one of the lucky ones.

 It’s a popular and sunny score to say the least, featuring hits such as “Hard Knock Life,” “Maybe,” and “Tomorrow.”
 There have been multiple film versions of the show, which is set in the Depression era.
 Those productions featured television and Broadway stars such as Albert Finney, Carol Burnett and Audra McDonald, and a recent film update hit the theatres in 2014 with movie stars Cameron Diaz and Jamie Foxx.

 But “Annie” has always found its strongest home on the stage.
-Since its Broadway premiere in 1977, the play has been produced numerous times on any level of theatre, including countless national tours throughout the world.
+Since its Broadway premiere in 1977, the play has been produced numerous times on every level of theatre, including countless national tours throughout the world.

 For the 25-year-old Deagon, playing the role of Rooster has definite perks.
 For starters, his signature song, the jazzy and upbeat “Easy Street,” sounds different than most of the other songs in the show.